sparkfun/eng_application/Documentation/README.md

 <div align="center">Image Courtesy of <a href="http://www.wikihow.com/Brush-Your-Teeth#/Image:Brush-Your-Teeth-Step-8-Version-3.jpg">Wikivisual of wikiHow</a> under the Creative Commons <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License</a>.</div>
 &nbsp;

 4. After the chewing surface on the top row has been cleaned, move the brush further toward your teeth's inner surface while still aiming the bristles at your gum line and teeth.
-The image below shows the
+The image below provides an example of how the bristles should be angled to clean the inner surface.

 <div align="center"><img src="http://pad1.whstatic.com/images/thumb/5/5c/Brush-Your-Teeth-Step-9-Version-2.jpg/aid30227-v4-900px-Brush-Your-Teeth-Step-9-Version-2.jpg" title="Toothbrush Cleaning the Inner Surface" width="50%"></div>